Activities Offered for Dual Enrolled High Schools

-DNA Fingerprint Analysis Lab (late fall and spring semesters)
+DNA Fingerprint Analysis Lab (Late fall semester, spring semester)

 Students will come to the UNO campus, where they will learn about the uniqueness of DNA while practicing pipetting skills, restriction enzyme digestion, agarose gel electrophoresis, and additional methodology of DNA analysis.
 The lab, which simulates a real life example of forensics and illustrates the level of skill needed for molecular work, is in line with Investigation 9 of the revised AP Biology Investigative Labs (2012).
 Participating instructors and students are invited to gain an in depth experience in our Molecular Biology Lab here at UNO.
 Pre- and post- lab material are included to enhance and expand understanding.The on-campus activity takes approximately 4.5-6 hours depending on time constraints and optional additional activities.
 If time permits, students may be given a tour of the UNO Biology Department, Criss Library, MSLC Tutoring Center, and have lunch provided in the Milo Bail Student Center.
 Certain options may be discussed to shorten the laboratory activity if neccessary.
 Alternatively, groups with significant time and/or travel constraints may choose to conduct this lab in their own school, in which case our Biology Dual Enrollment Coordinator will provide supplies, instruction, and guidance.

 Request a Lab Date

 When submitting a field trip request, please allow a minimum of two weeks notice, indicate the number of students you wish to accommodate and the particular activity you are interested in, and provide at least two dates that work best with your schedule.
-Prairie field trips are generally offered in early fall and late spring.
+Prairie field trips are primarily offered in the fall semester.
 On-campus DNA labs will be available in late fall and spring semesters, and are primarily offered on Mondays and Fridays.
 Substitute teachers and transportation are paid for if invoice is received by fax (402.554.3532).
 Requests for use of Glacier Creek Preserve should include the completed request form.
 E-mail your requests to email@example.com.